Contact: Alderswon Ministerial Association

 Costs: $275 per person for the week; includes room, 3 meals per day, and materials for use at the work site.

-Locations: Opportunities are available in Kentucky, Tennessee, Virginia, West Virginia, and North Carolina.
+Locations: Opportunities are available in Kentucky, North Carolina, Tennessee, Virginia, and West Virginia.
 All locations are scheduled by ASP National Offices via above information.

 Appalachian South Folklife Center (Pipestem)

-Project/Focus: Work is mainly focused on home rehabilitations for people in need but also includes other community development work such as stream clean-up, helping other non-profits in the community and working around the center.
+Project/Focus: Work is mainly focused on home rehabilitation for people in need but also includes other community development work such as stream clean-up, helping other non-profits in the community and working around the center.
+Our home repair work is prescreened and material and work needs are assessed by our staff.
+Work site supervision and guidance is provided as well as tools.
+Your fees included the materials provided to the home owner.

 Accommodations: Dorm-style lodging in Folklife Center buildings.
 Fully stocked kitchen provided (groups must bring and cook their own food).
 Group must also provide bedding or sleeping bags.
 Chapel on-site.
 Ample recreational opportunities available.